leimao/CUDA-GEMM-Optimization/README.md

 ## Usages

 Docker is used to build and run the CUDA kernels.
-The Docker container is built based on the [NVIDIA NGC CUDA 12.2.2](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda) Docker container.
+The custom Docker container is built based on the [NVIDIA NGC CUDA](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda) 12.2.2 Docker container.

 Please adjust the base Docker container CUDA version if the host computer has a different CUDA version.
 Otherwise, weird compilation errors and runtime errors may occur.

 ### Build Docker Images

+To build the custom Docker image, please run the following command.

 ```bash
 $ docker build -f docker/gemm-cuda.Dockerfile --no-cache --tag=gemm-cuda:12.2.2 .
 ```

 ### Run Docker Container

+To run the custom Docker container, please run the following command.

 ```bash
 $ docker run -it --rm --gpus device=0 -v $(pwd):/mnt gemm-cuda:12.2.2